Mowje/node-hpka/README.md

 	npm install git+https://github.com/Tashweesh/node-sodium.git --save

-As mentionned earlier, these modules can be installed either as a dependency of this module (ie, going to the folder containing the HPKA code and installing the dependencies there) or they could installed as a "normal" dependency of your application.
+As mentionned earlier, these modules can be installed either as a dependency of this module (ie, going to the folder containing the HPKA code and installing the dependencies there) or they could installed as a "normal" dependency of your application (probably the best option in order to dodge potential deployment issues with missing dependencies).

 ## How do the middlwares work?